-If you’ve landed on this page, chances are you’re just as perplexed as a ton of other people as to why American Express isn’t accepted at so many stores.
-It’s a major credit card company with millions of customers around the world.
-So what gives?
-Why can’t those millions of customers use their Amex cards at so many places?
+American Express is one of the sole credit card companies that isn’t as widely accepted at retail stores as some of the other providers, like Mastercard and Visa.
+However, Amex is still a major credit card company with millions of customers around the U.S. and world.
+This leaves many people wondering why these people can’t use their Amex cards wherever they want.
 Turns out, sometimes accepting American Express just costs too much for merchants to make it worth it.

 Why So Few Retailers Accept American Express